 As with the encoder mounting there was a further session of standing and looking at the lathe and how this might be achieved.
 The options were to dive in and further strip back the gearbox at the spindle end or work on the tailstock area.
-I was reluctant to strip more from the lathe mechanics than I had already done with the encoder so my focus moved to the tailstock end of the leadscrew.
+I was reluctant to strip more from the lathe mechanics than I had already done with the encoder so focus moved to the tailstock end of the leadscrew.

 James used a 2:1 ratio on the servo coupling and I decided to mimic this.
-To prove the concept, I modelled a 62-tooth gearwheel that was a snug fit on the leadscrew winding handle sitting over the scale ring diameter together with an associated 31 tooth wheel to fit on the servo.
+To prove the concept, I modelled a 62-tooth gearwheel that was a snug fit on the leadscrew winding handle sitting over the scale diameter together with an associated 31 tooth wheel to fit on the servo.
 I mounted the servo on a simple bracket and meshed the 31-tooth with the 62 tooth gears.
 Using toolmakers clamps I gripped the servo in position using the rigidity of the side wall of the Myford coolant tray.

 I ran up the system and it seemed to work successfully with one or two side issues.
 Firstly, the control panel readout was jittery and secondly the mathematic calculations seemed to be wrong.

 On the control panel I could stop the jitter when I held the control panel cable with my hand.
 On this basis it was clear it was an EMC issue.
 I fitted a split ferrite (RS 811-9109) on the control panel wiring inside the display box and also inside the electronics enclosure and the problem disappeared.
-James has subsequently modified his software to overcome this issue.
-See his later video.

 The mathematics were not quite so straightforward and led to re-runs of James' video on programming the TI board and also re-programming the servo controller.
 This led me to believe I needed to change the setup on the servo driver unit.
 There appears to be two versions of the KL5080H on the market, one with switch set ups and one with a RS232 connection.
 Mine was the RS232 version and this required a connection via a RJ12 connector (6 pin RJ11) to a RS232 port on the computer.
 Such a dongle can be bought ready to go from Automation Technologies but it is a simple thing to make up.
 The connections are detailed at the end of this write up.
-The software for programming the device.
-I loaded the code and changed the Pulse/Circ from 4000 to 1000 and resaved.
+The software for programming can be downloaded from AT's website and it purports to be Leadshine originated.
+I loaded the code and changed the steps value from 4000 to 1000 and re-saved.
+There is a good video on the AT website on programming the device.
 This is the only parameter I changed.
 The dongle wiring is detailed at the end of this article.